-The surface form tolerance is usually measured with an interferometer, e.g. a Twyman–Green interferometer using green light The degree of flatness is quantified with the distance between two parallel planes, where one is tangential to the highest point of the surface and the other one to the lowest point.
+The surface form tolerance is usually measured with an interferometer, e.g. a Twyman–Green interferometer using green light and a precise optical flat used as a reference surface.
+The degree of flatness is quantified with the distance between two parallel imaginary planes, where one is tangential to the highest point of the surface and the other one to the lowest point.
 Non-perfect flatness may simply result from some degree of curvature – which would cause some focusing, but no significant beam distortions – and/or from surface irregularity.
 One can define surface irregularity by fitting a spherical shape to the actual substrate surface shape and quantifying the difference.
 Details are defined in industry standards like ISO 10110.

 The article on mirrors contains additional details concerning surface quality.